usaid-cs/yesterday-i-learned/java.md

 - ["To get a new feature into Java, it must get consensus from a consortium of large vendors such as Oracle, IBM, HP, Fujitsu & Red Hat."](https://softwareengineering.stackexchange.com/a/359420/116811) So next time a feature doesn't exist, blame the [Java Community Process Executive Committee](https://en.wikipedia.org/wiki/JCP_Executive_Committee).
 - Glassdoor [says](https://www.marketwatch.com/story/the-best-job-in-america-pays-up-to-125-000-a-year-and-has-10-000-job-openings-11641384094) "Java developer" is the "best job in America".
 It turns out that way because companies that force you to write Java typically have good work-life balance.
 - `println` prints the line, but `printf` lets you format the line with stuff inside (use `%n` to add a new line).
+- [`Objects.hash(Object... values)`](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#hash-java.lang.Object...-) takes any number of arguments, and generates a `hashCode` based on them.
+You can implement your own `hashCode()` method this way.

 ## Conventions